Mixed connective tissue disease

 Other ways to control symptoms of mixed connective tissue disease include:

 - Nonsteroidal anti-inflammatory drugs.
-Medications, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others), may help relieve the pain and inflammation if your condition is mild.
+These medications, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), might help relieve the pain and inflammation if your condition is mild.

 - Protecting hands from cold.
 Wearing gloves and taking other measures to keep your hands warm can help prevent Raynaud's phenomenon.

-- Smoking cessation.
+- Not smoking.
 Smoking causes blood vessels to narrow, which can worsen the effects of Raynaud's phenomenon.

 - Reducing stress.
 Raynaud's phenomenon is often triggered by stress.
 Relaxation techniques — such as slowing and focusing on your breathing — can help reduce your stress levels.

 You might be referred to a doctor who specializes in joint diseases (rheumatologist).

 Have a friend or relative accompany you to your appointment to help you retain the information you get.